Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specify whether to use Teku's built-in [slashing protection] when using an external signer such as [Web3Signer].
+Enables or disables using Teku's built-in [slashing protection] when using an external signer such as [Web3Signer].
 The default is `true`.

 Set this option to `false` if using the slashing protection implemented by an external signer.